 - Eat regularly: The act of eating can help stimulate intestinal contractions (2).
 Therefore, try to eat small meals and snacks throughout the day to help keep the intestines moving and in turn help relieve constipation.

 Laxative abuse is a dangerous condition often triggered by a desire to lose weight, even though laxatives do not flush calories from the body.
-Dangerous side effects of laxative abuse can cause imbalances in the body that can lead to organ damage or even death.
-Therefore, anyone who thinks they may be suffering from laxative abuse, or if you know someone who may be, then seek help right away.
+Dangerous side effects of laxative abuse can include imbalances in the body that can lead to organ damage or even death.
+Therefore, if you think you may be suffering from laxative abuse, or if you know someone who may be, then seek help right away.

 (1) Portalatin, M., & Winstead, N. (2012).
 “Medical management of constipation.”
 Clinics in colon and rectal surgery, 25(1), 12–19. doi:10.1055/s-0032-1301754